-- 1. Shut down the lights and engine.
-See Shutting Down the Unit.
-Allow lights 10-15 minutes to cool. - 2.
-Lower the mast. - 3.
-Use the winch handles to collapse the mast to its lowest position.
+- Shut down the lights and engine.
+See Shutting Down the Unit. - 2.
+Lower the mast. - Use the winch handles to collapse the mast to its lowest position.
 Verify the electrical cord does not get caught in, or pinched by, the mast while it is being lowered.